James E. Brenneman, President

 M.A., Western Kentucky University

-As Dean of Students, Launa Rohrer provides direction and leadership to the offices of residence life, campus ministries, counseling and health, and academic support center.
+As Dean of Students, Launa Leftwich provides direction and leadership to the offices of residence life, campus ministries, counseling and health, and academic support center.
 She serves as a liaison among administrators, teaching faculty, parents, and students.
-Rohrer communicates with parents and other necessary parties to address students’ personal and academic development.
+Leftwich communicates with parents and other necessary parties to address students’ personal and academic development.
 She serves broader campus community on select committees that address academic, institution, and constituency concerns.
 As the adviser for Student Senate and director of student leadership program, she supports the larger learning environment through development of policies and programs promoting the personal growth of students within the college’s mission and values.
-Rohrer was a founding and active member of faculty team-teaching first-year interdisciplinary initiative.
+Leftwich was a founding and active member of faculty team-teaching first-year interdisciplinary initiative.
 She also assist offices in the interpretation and compliance of federal laws and guidelines, such as Title IX, FERPA, American Disability Act and contributed to successful reaccreditation process by the Higher Learning Commission.

-Since returning to her alma mater in 1995, Rohrer has taught in the psychology department, led three units of Study-Service Term in Costa Rica and served as Associate Dean of Students for 13 years.
+Since returning to her alma mater in 1995, Leftwich has taught in the psychology department, led three units of Study-Service Term in Costa Rica and served as Associate Dean of Students for 13 years.
 She works to facilitate a positive relationship with the local city by representing Goshen College on the Downtown Goshen, Inc. Executive Board.
 She lives in Goshen with her husband and two sons.

 Executive Assistant – Office of the President